Housing market has strongest start to the year since 2005

-But it said it is likely that the property market will slow this year.
+Annual growth accelerated to 11.2 per cent but that pace is likely to begin to slow down this year when households budgets are impacted by rising living costs, Nationwide said.

-Reduced housing affordability is likely to dampen market activity and house price growth, as people’s household budgets are also squeezed by the wider surge in living costs, it warned.
+Soaring property prices are already stretching affordability for many prospective homeowners, with a 10 per cent deposit on a typical first-time buyer home now equivalent to 56 per cent of total gross annual earnings, a record high.

-Robert Gardner, Nationwide’s chief economist, said: “Annual house price growth accelerated to 11.2% in January, the strongest pace since June last year, and the strongest start to the year for 17 years.
+Robert Gardner, Nationwide’s chief economist, said: “Annual house price growth accelerated to 11.2 per cent in January, the strongest pace since June last year, and the strongest start to the year for 17 years.

-“Prices rose by 0.8% month on month, after taking account of seasonal effects, the sixth consecutive monthly increase.”
+“Prices rose by 0.8 per cent month on month, after taking account of seasonal effects, the sixth consecutive monthly increase.”

 Mr Gardner added: “While the outlook remains uncertain, it is likely that the housing market will slow this year.